 Jeremy Burdusis, et al. v.
 Rent-A-Center, Inc., et al./Israel French, et al. v.
 Rent-A-Center, Inc. These matters pending in Los Angeles, California were filed on October 23, 2001, and October 30, 2001, respectively, and allege similar violations of the wage and hour laws of California as those in Pucci.
 The same law firm seeking to represent the purported class in Pucci is seeking to represent the purported class in Burdusis.
 The Burdusis and French proceedings are pending before the same judge in California.
 On March 24, 2003, the Burdusis court denied the plaintiffs' motion for class certification in that case, which we view as a favorable development in that proceeding.
-On April 25, 2003, the plaintiffs in Burdusis filed a notice of appeal of that ruling, and on May 8, 2003, the Burdusis court, at our request, stayed further proceedings in Burdusis plaintiffs filed their appellate brief.
+On April 25, 2003, the plaintiffs in Burdusis filed a notice of appeal of that ruling, and on May 8, 2003, the Burdusis court, at our request, stayed further proceedings in Burdusis and French pending the resolution on appeal of the court's denial of class certification in Burdusis.
+In June 2004, the Burdusis plaintiffs filed their appellate brief.
 Our response brief was filed in September 2004, and the Burdusis plaintiffs filed their reply in October 2004.
 On February 9, 2005, the California Court of Appeals reversed and remanded the trial court's denial of class certification in Burdusis and directed the trial court to reconsider its ruling in light of two other recent appellate court decisions, including the opinions of the California Supreme Court in Sav-On Drugs Stores, Inc. v.
 Superior Court, and of the California appeals court in Bell v.
 Farmers Insurance Exchange.
-No hearing has been scheduled with the trial court with respect to this matter.
+After remand, the plaintiffs filed a motion with the trial court seeking to remove from the case the trial court judge who previously denied their motion for class certification.
+The trial court denied the motion.
+In response, plaintiffs' filed a petition for writ of mandate with the California Court of Appeals requesting review of the trial court's decision.
+The California Court of Appeals is scheduled to hear arguments in this matter on August 29, 2005.

 On October 30, 2003, the plaintiffs' counsel in Burdusis and French filed a new non-class lawsuit in Orange County, California entitled Kris Corso, et al. v.
 Rent-A-Center, Inc. The plaintiffs' counsel later amended this complaint to add additional plaintiffs, totaling approximately 339 individuals.
 The claims made are substantially the same as those in Burdusis.
-On January 16, 2004, we filed a demurrer to the complaint, arguing, among other things, that the plaintiffs to replead.
+On January 16, 2004, we filed a demurrer to the complaint, arguing, among other things, that the plaintiffs in Corso were misjoined.
+On February 19, 2004, the court granted our demurrer on the misjoinder argument, with leave for the plaintiffs to replead.
 On March 8, 2004, the plaintiffs filed an amended complaint in Corso, increasing the number of plaintiffs to approximately 400.
 The claims in the amended complaint are substantially the same as those in Burdusis.
 We filed a demurrer with respect to the amended complaint on April 12, 2004, which the court granted on May 6, 2004.
 However, the court allowed the plaintiffs to again replead the action on a representative basis, which they did on May 26, 2004.
 We subsequently filed a demurrer with respect to the newly repled action, which the court granted on August 12, 2004.
 The court subsequently stayed the Corso matter pending the outcome of the Burdusis matter.
 On March 16, 2005, the court lifted the stay and on April 12, 2005, we answered the amended complaint.
-No discovery has occurred to date, and no deadlines are pending.
+Discovery is now proceeding.